MDY429/UOB_Dissertation/WeeklyLog.md

 # Weekly Log

+### week4 (2020/06/27 - 2020/07/03)
+* **What were your objectives for this week, and which did you achieve?**
+    - Restrict the range of users' questions.
+    - Check python library implement.
+    - Resolve building error when import Tensorflow.
+    - Install Nvidia driver and DLL file for running deep learning.
+    - Create simple dataset.

+* **What are your objectives for next week?**
+    Finish first version prototype.
+If it works, then extends the dataset.

 ### week3 (2020/06/20 - 2020/06/26)
 * **What were your objectives for this week, and which did you achieve?**